Classic Fruit Salad

 - Make sure ALL fruit is ripe.
 This can be difficult as pineapple and mangoes are often green when you buy them from the supermarket.
 So plan ahead and grab those two a couple of days before you plan on making the fruit salad, then let them ripen at home.
 You can also place them in a brown paper bag to expedite ripening!

 How Do You Keep Fruit Salad Fresh

 Fruit salad is really best when it’s made up to 4 hours before serving.
-But what you can do is slice and dice all of the fruit and place it in a covered bowl up to 24 hours ahead of time in the fridge, then toss with the dressing right before serving.
+But you can also slice and dice all of the fruit and place it in a covered bowl up to 24 hours ahead of time in the fridge, then toss it with the dressing right before serving.

 How To Store

-If you have leftovers of this fruit salad after a party (it happens), just store it in the fridge for up to 3-4 days in a sealed container.
+If you have leftovers of this fruit salad after a party (it happens), just store it in the fridge for up to 3 to 4 days in a sealed container.
 If you notice the fruit really starting to soften after that point I have a tasty solution – turn leftovers into a fruit smoothie!